 A new offer of 50,000 Reward Points when you spend $2,500 on purchases within the first 3 months.

 finder.com.au's comparison of no annual fee rewards credit cards

-If you don't want to pay an annual fee but still want to ear rewards, compare your options in the table below.
+If you don't want to pay an annual fee in your first year but still want to earn rewards, compare your options in the table below.